If you’re interested in hiking El Camino De Santiago (a pilgrimage in Spain), you’ll want to research all of your options.

 Every evening we reviewed the plan for the following day: breakfast time, step-off time, bathroom locations, lunch stop, sites, scenery, best places to get pilgrim passport stamps, and the end-of-day rally point.
 They take care of the regimented fine points so that when you leave the van in the morning, your mind and body can float freely on the trail.

 The hiking itself was not always easy.
 There were a couple of rocky areas, slippery spots, and steep hills.
 I had planned to train for the hike by walking several miles every day, but that never happened.
-I showed up totally out of shape and was incredibly sore for the first three days.
+I showed up totally out of shape.
+Because of that – and my hard-headed competitiveness to be one of the “top finishers” at each mile marker – I was incredibly sore for the first three days.
+(Lesson learned – walk at your own pace!!)
 But the scenery, wine, food, wine, hospitality and wine allowed me to forget about that soreness.